hgassen/custom-page-list/README.md

 	fieldname=new fieldname|filtername1=filter value1|filtername2=filter value2 ...

-Parameter name and values are separated by "=", segments are separated by "|".
+Parameter name and values are separated by "=", parameters are separated by "|".

-### First segment: fieldname=new fieldname
+### First parameter: fieldname=new fieldname

 Replace the default label (field name) by your own label: